 magnetised audience listened carefully when the poet took over in between the chapters and commented vividly.
 His presence and verve were still so strong that any thirtysomething should envy him.

-because he has been asked for many times.
+been asked for many times.
 It was just a little box for toys made of lead.
-He also shared with a subtle sense of humour the anecdote, that his mother once in his early days bought
+He also shared with a subtle sense of humour the anecdote, that his mother once in his early days bought a very good

-a very good microphone to record his songs.
+microphone to record his songs.
 But this microphone was so good that it even recorded the sound and noises from outside the house.
-Consequently there were audible traffic and a tram
+Consequently there were audible traffic and a tram in the

 An easy reading developed from chapter to chapter, from comment to comment, framed with many humorous punch-lines and informative facts that always

 respected the serious history.
 Of course Biermann was always the centre of each narration and of course he truly knew how to present on stage.
 But frankly spoken, did anyone expected

 Part of the audience was also SLM artist and writer Christian Jahl thinking of his first meeting with Biermann when he was at school.
 Back then his

 German teacher wanted him and some other students to visit a concert of Biermann, because his poetry was subject at school.
 It turned out to be the terrible event as expected, which is

 understandable for a hardrock-loving 18 year old teen.
 But Jahl still remembers the talk after the concert with the poet.
 "I was impressed by his presence and wit", today's songwriter and